The Greatest Game Never Seen

 How is this for a change of pace?

 One of the greatest games ever played and very few people claim they were there.
-As a matter of fact, few people even knew it took place.
+As a matter of fact, even fewer people knew it took place.

 To hear them tell it, at least two or three million people must have been in the stands at the Polo Grounds that day in 1954 when Willie Mays robbed Vic Wertz.
 Hundreds of thousands of fans at the very least were present in 1988 when Kirk Gibson limped around the bases at Chavez Ravine.